EliTu/Modern_Portfolio/Documentation/full-notebook.md

 ### Custom Domain

 If we don't like the default Github Pages domain we can customize the domain in the settings.
-Of course, to have a custom domain we would first need to register a domain in some domain registery site.
+Of course, to have a custom domain we would first need to register a domain in some domain registry site.